 Sovereignty Day in Iceland

-Also known as Icelandic Sovereignty Day, this holiday celebrates the date in 1918 when Iceland went from being a colony to a fully sovereign state in a union with the Danish Crown.
+Also known as Icelandic Sovereignty Day, this holiday commemorates the date in 1918 when Iceland transitioned from being a colony to a fully sovereign state in a union with the Danish Crown.
 This is when the country changed its name to the Kingdom of Iceland.
-Of course, this was only the first step towards independence, and Iceland wouldn’t have full independence until June 17th, 1944.
+Of course, this was only the first step towards independence, and Iceland wouldn’t achieve full independence until June 17th, 1944.

-Under the Danish-Iceland Act of Union established on December 1, 1918, Iceland went from being a colony of the Danish Crown to being a sovereign state.
-However, this agreement was only a temporary one and it would come up for review in 1940.
+Under the Danish-Iceland Act of Union established on December 1, 1918, Iceland transitioned from being a colony of the Danish Crown to being a sovereign state.
+However, this agreement was only a temporary one and was set to come up for review in 1940.

 In April of 1940, the Nazis invaded Denmark, and ties between Denmark and Iceland were severed.
-Iceland would choose to remain neutral, but that would end abruptly when British forces occupied the country in May of that year.
-In December of 1943, the agreement between Denmark and Iceland would officially expire, and Iceland would move towards independence.
-On June 17th, 1944, Iceland would become an independent republic.
+Iceland chose to remain neutral, but that neutrality ended abruptly when British forces occupied the country in May of that year.
+In December of 1943, the agreement between Denmark and Iceland officially expired, and Iceland moved towards independence.
+On June 17th, 1944, Iceland became an independent republic.

 Interesting Facts About Iceland

-Below are some cool facts about Iceland that people living outside of that country might not know about.
+Below are some cool facts about Iceland that people living outside of the country might not know.

 - Approximately 60% of Iceland’s population lives in Reykjavik—the country’s capital city.